-Basic Details of the Chemical or Material Hazards Associated with the Material Whether it is flammable or corrosive.
+Basic Details of the Chemical or Material Name, type and identification number.
+Hazards Associated with the Material Whether it is flammable or corrosive.
 Safe Handling and Storage Procedures PPE to use, sealed containers or storage temperatures.
 Emergency Procedures What to do if the chemical or material gets out of hand.
 Disposal Procedures Suggestions for removing the chemical or material from the site.